 Why does a lot of hail, rain, or snow fall at some times and not others?

-This unit on weather starts out with students exploring a series of hailstorm events from different locations across the country at different times of the year.
-The videos of hail from these events show pieces of ice of different sizes (some very large) falling out of the sky, sometimes at the same time that rain is also falling, accompanied by wind gusts, all on days when the temperature of the air outside remained relatively warm (i.e., 50°F or more) for the entire day.
-These cases sparked ideas for investigations around trying to figure out how ice can be falling from the sky on a summer day, how clouds form, why some clouds produce storms with large amounts of precipitation and others don't, and how all that water gets into the air in the first place.
+Students explore a series of hailstorm events from different locations across the country at different times of the year.
+The differences in weather conditions, hail size and other factors spark ideas for investigations to figure out how ice can fall from the sky on a summer day, how clouds form, why some clouds produce storms with large amounts of precipitation and others don't, and how all that water gets into the air in the first place.

 Learn more on Atlas: Water Cycle, Weather, Climate